heunnajo/Blockchain/README.md

 # Blockchain

-A simple implementation of Blockchain\n
-Thorough understanding of Blockchain
+Thorough understanding of Blockchain by a simple implementation